 Tsion Tadesse Abebe

-Tsion Tadesse Abebe is a lead researcher and analyst on migration and forced displacement.
-She is a Senior Researcher in the Migration Program of the Institute for Security Studies (ISS), a leading think tank in Africa.
+Tsion Tadesse Abebe is a Senior Policy and Research Officer at the International Organization for Migration, Regional Office for East and Horn of Africa in Nairobi, Kenya.
+Prior to that, she was a Senior Researcher in the Migration Program of the Institute for Security Studies (ISS).
 She has extensively published on migration and forced displacement and the link between migration and security.
 Ms. Adebe's publications have focused on issues including the Global Compact for Safe, Orderly, and Regular Migration; the Global Compact on Refugees, and securitization of intra-African migration.
 She is a founding member of the Global Academic Interdisciplinary Network (GAIN) and member of the editorial board of Refugees Survey Quarterly, published by Oxford University Press.
 She holds a BA from Addis Ababa University and an MA in gender and peacebuilding from the University for Peace.

 Mustafa Alio is Managing Director of R-SEAT (Refugees Seeking Equal Access at the Table).
 R-SEAT is an international project that aims to enhance refugee inclusion in global policymaking tables in 20 countries.
 During the Global Refugee Forum in December 2019, he became the first-ever refugee advisor to a Canadian delegation at a meeting of the international refugee system.
 He is also the Co-Founder and former Managing Director of Jumpstart Refugee Talent, the organization that led initial conversations in 2017 with Canadian employers to contribute to creating the first-of-its-kind economic mobility pathway program in Canada.
 Mr. Alio is an Advisory Council member with UNHCR Canada; an Advisory Committee member on social innovation for Immigration, Refugees, and Citizenship Canada; and an Advisory Committee member with the Local Engagement Refugee Research Network.
 He contributed to the development of the Global Compact for Refugees in Geneva.
 In recognition of his service and contributions to Canadian society, he was one of the 2021 recipients of the Meritorious Service Decorations (Civil Division) from the Governor General office of Canada.
 He is a graduate of Tishreen University.